Can I Sue a Nursing Home for Neglect?

 Neglect of Hygiene

 Suing a nursing home for negligence is done through a civil lawsuit.
-By filing a nursing home lawsuit, you can hold care facilities liable for harming residents.
+By filing a nursing home lawsuit, you can hold care facilities accountable for harming residents.

 Here is how to begin your nursing home neglect lawsuit.

 - Work with an experienced nursing home neglect attorney.
-These skilled personal injury attorneys can listen to the details of your case and pursue a legal claim on your behalf if you qualify.
+Skilled personal injury attorneys can listen to your story and file a lawsuit on your behalf if you qualify.
+Get a free case review right now to see if we can connect you.

 - Enter nursing home settlement negotiations.
-Your lawyer will enter into back-and-forth communications with the lawyers for the care facility to help you seek a fair settlement offer.
+Your lawyer will enter into back-and-forth communications with the lawyers for the care facility with the goal of securing a nursing home settlement.

 - Take your case to trial.
-While nursing home neglect lawsuits usually settle out of court, if an agreement is not made, your case may go to trial.
-A skilled nursing home lawyer can help convince the judge or jury to rule in your favor.
+While nursing home neglect lawsuits usually settle out of court, your case may go to trial for a verdict if an agreement is not reached.
+A skilled nursing home lawyer can argue your case to help convince the judge or jury to rule in your favor.

 Who Can Sue for Nursing Home Neglect?

-Nursing home residents and close family members are usually those involved in suing a nursing home for negligence.
-However, suing a nursing home for negligence can be done by other parties.
+Nursing home residents and close family members are usually the parties involved in suing a nursing home for negligence.
+However, other parties may also be able to sue a nursing home for negligence.

 - Spouse of the victim